Counsel Children for Personal and Family Problems

 Choose any of these learning activities that fit current needs and opportunities.
 Children may like to colour the picture on the last page of this lesson.

-Learn from the account of how Joseph forgave
+Learn from the account of how Joseph forgave his brothers.

 An older child or teacher briefly reviews key points of the story of Joseph and his brothers, whose descendants became the tribes of Israel (Genesis chapters 37 & 39 through 46):